 Single Tooth Dental Implants

-Serving Portland & Vancouver Metro AreaIf you have a single tooth in your mouth that needs to be replaced, you may be interested in what single tooth dental implants have to offer.
+Serving the Portland OR & Vancouver WA Metro AreaIf you have a single tooth in your mouth that needs to be replaced, you may be interested in what single tooth dental implants have to offer.
 Instead of using a bridge, which can sometimes compromise surrounding teeth, you can replace your missing tooth with just one implant and a crown.

 Advantages of Single Tooth Dental Implants

 Using a dental implant and crown to fill the void of a missing tooth has many advantages over other types of tooth replacement options:

 - Looks and functions like a natural tooth

 - Provides better bone preservation

 - Usually easier to keep clean in the long-run

 - Reduces the receding of gums, which can occur with a bridge